uyuni-project/uyuni-rfc/accepted/00101-health-check-tool.md

 The tool will just not be able to provide insights.
 Security issues.
-The tool might also enhaust resources on the server (computing/memory/disk).
+The tool might also exhaust resources on the server (computing/memory/disk).